moses-varghese/Agri-Agentic-Suite/README.md

 ```

-      If using the image from local data:
+If using the image from local data

 ```